rcarrata/rcarrata.github.io/_posts/2020-05-01-upgrade-ocp4-from-the-cli.md

 The OpenShift Container Platform update service is the hosted service that provides over-the-air updates to both OpenShift Container Platform and Red Hat Enterprise Linux CoreOS (RHCOS).
-It provides a graph, or diagram that contain vertices and the edges that connect them, of component Operators.
+It provides a graph, or diagram that contains vertices and the edges that connect them, of component Operators.

 The Cluster Version Operator (CVO) in your cluster checks with the OpenShift Container Platform